"Horses should be trained in such as

 taught by the Masters, where astride expertise was valued.

-It was this chasm of knowledge (or lack of it)
+this chasm of knowledge (or lack of it) that I found was so difficult to

-that the fun was gone, or conversely, does riding for fun mean that you
+conversely, does riding for fun mean that you couldn't achieve riding

-seemed that natural horsemanship allowed for poor riding ability,
+horsemanship allowed for poor riding ability, provided you could handle

-provided you could handle the horse well on the ground.
-I couldn't
+the horse well on the ground.
+I couldn't see where natural

-once astride.
-In fact the more I saw of it, the more
+In fact the more I saw of it, the more "disconnected" the rider seemed

-"disconnected" the rider seemed to become from from the horse.
-This lack
+to become from from the horse.
+This lack of skill was made up with

-of skill was made up with bigger bits, longer spurs and an exaggerated
+bigger bits, longer spurs and an exaggerated riding style that was

-riding style that was nothing like I hoped to emulate.
-I began to
+nothing like I hoped to emulate.
+I began to notice that the riders

-notice that the riders I admired didn't use any "natural" horsemanship.
+I admired didn't use any "natural" horsemanship.
+I also noticed

-my idea of what skillful riding should be.
+what skillful riding should be.

 So I determined to start learning all over again, but this